Overview

 Alternative Pathway for Students Not Completing Second University Examination in Midwifery

 The Diploma in Health Studies (Women's Health), NFQ Level 6, is an alternative diploma pathway for students who do not satisfy the pass standard for the Part B practice module (NU2083).
-Students who do not pass the Part B practice module for Year 2 of the BSc (Hons) Midwifery at the Autumn Examinations or at the first attempt in a Repeat year will re-register for the non-clinical Diploma in Health Studies (Women's Health).
+Students who do not pass the Part B practice module for Year 2 of the BSc (Hons) Midwifery on the first and repeat attempts as per module descriptor will re-register for the non-clinical Diploma in Health Studies (Women's Health).
 This pathway does not confer eligibility to practice as a Registered Midwife.

 To complete the Diploma in Health Studies (Women's Health), a student must pass all Part A modules for the second BSc Midwifery Examinations and achieve a pass in the Part B independent study module NU2084 (10 credits).
 Students who complete the Part B Study Module are required to exit the programme with a Diploma in Health Studies (Women's Health) award.
 Programme requirements are outlined on the corresponding page.